 However, there seems to be emerging evidence which questions whether offering generous contractual terms (incentives) to business is worth the loss of revenue that it implies.
-A study by McKinsey concluded that incentives are often ineffective, and points out that while FDI brings significant benefits such as employment and technology, incentives, such as tax holidays, subsidized financing or free land, serve only to detract value from those investments that would likely be made in any case (Chriatianaid, 2007).
+A study by McKinsey concluded that incentives are often ineffective, and points out that while FDI brings significant benefits such as employment and t echnology, incentives, such as tax holidays, subsidized financing or free land, serve only to detract value from those investments that would likely be made in any case (Chriatianaid, 2007).

 There is evidence that some developing countries that do not offer some of these incentives do not suffer a shortage of investment.
 For example, despite attempts by the government of Ghana to get more revenue from the sector, multinational mining companies are still keen on Ghana's prospects (Gregory Mthembu-Salter, 2013).
 Norway has imposed a 78 per cent flat tax on oil and gas operators and not one company has opted out (Rowan, C 2013).
-Botswana is regarded as a prime African mining investment country but does not have a particularly favorable tax regime (Ousman Gajigo, et al 2012).
-Botswana outperforms regards to attractiveness of government Australia with policies and regulations for the extractive sector, receives lower development benefits from its natural wealth (Stürmer, 2010).
+Botswana is regarded as a pr ime African mining investment country but does not have a par ticularly favorable tax regime (Ousman Gajigo, et al 2012).
+Botswana out performs Australia with regards to attractiveness of government policies and regulations for extractive sector but receives lower development benefits from its natureal wealth (stürmer,2010).

-It therefore seems from the above that, generous contractual terms are not entirely the outcome of lack of exploitation and exploration capacity but are the outcome of deliberate choices on the part of the host government as part of a negotiation process that is often steeped in secrecy.
+It therefore seems from the above that, generous contractual terms are not entirely the outcome of lack of exploitation and exploration capacity but are the outcome of deliberate choices on the part of the host government as part of a ne gotiation process that is often steeped in secrecy.
 Capacity constraints provide the enabling environment rather than being direct contributors to unfair contracts.
 To improve capacity of host countries at the negotiation table is necessary.
 There is inequality at the table, it is a fact, and there is a direct correlation between the fairness of the contract and the negotiation process.
 However, this may not necessarily be the predominant reason for unfair contracts.